Speedtronic turbine control from General Electric is one of the world’s most reliable turbine control systems. Find out more below.

 - Standardize hardware and software to enhance reliability while maintaining flexibility

-- Clear separation between protection and control shall be provided
+- Provide clear separation between protection and control

-- All control functions shall have protection system backup
+- All control functions have a protection system backup

-- A double set of steam valves shall be provided for major admissions including one set for protection and one for controls
+- A double set of steam valves will provide for major admissions including one set for protection and one for controls

 - All important and vital functions use two out of three redundancy from sensor to actuator.